sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/README.md

     Your client-side code should have a lot of the functionality requirements already, except that data isn't passed between the server and client.

+**Modify your client-side code**

+1. Add a template to your `index.ejs` to display the posts.
+You can put it in a separate `ul` from any seed data you're currently displaying, if you'd like to keep the seed data around a little longer.

 1. Add an AJAX request to each event handler.
-Your requests should use a RESTful route (HTTP verb + path) and send along any data required.
+Your requests should use a RESTful route (HTTP verb + path).
+The request for your new post form should send along the data required.

+1. The request for your delete buttons probably doesn't have an id to use yet, since the posts on the front end only microblog didn't need an id.
+Update your HTML template in `index.ejs` and any HTML strings that create new posts in your client-side JavaScript so that each post has its id stored with it in the HTML.

 1. In the `success` method of your AJAX requests, just `console.log` the server's response for now.